-RESOLVED that the information be noted and suggestions looked into.
+RESOLVED that the information be noted and suggestions be examined for inclusion in the Budget Consultation 2022/23.

-24. COVID GRANTS AND SUPPORT TO BUSINESS
+35. COVID GRANTS AND SUPPORT TO BUSINESS

 Councillor R. Wearmouth, Deputy Leader of the Council and Portfolio Holder for Corporate Services introduced the report.
 Members reiterated thanks to officers for their efficient hard work during the pandemic to ensure swift support was given to those in need.
 It was acknowledged that there was a high number of microbusinesses in the county which made it a mammoth task to accomplish with over 39,000 individual payments being made.